ThinhLe881/student-utility-tool/README.md

-# Student Utility Tool
+# Student Utility App

-This application was designed for students at Ontario Tech University to assist them in their academic life, using Flutter and Google Firebase.
+This mobile application was designed for students at Ontario Tech University to assist them in their academic life, using Flutter and Google Firebase.

 ## Team Members